 **Helpful tips and common mistakes

 The first time I made this green tea roll cake, I followed another recipe.
 The batter was spread too thin and there wasn’t enough green tea powder, making that attempt fail number 4.
-I was frustrated to say the least.
+I was frustrated, o say the least.
 I had to make at least one good roll cake once in my life!
-Determined, I gave another recipe a try and was met with more success.
+Determined, I decided to combine methods from various roll cakes to recreate a new one.

 To make the roll cake light and airy, you need to whip the egg whites and egg yolks separately.
 The egg yolks should become light yellow in color and have small bubbles.
 The egg whites should be able to form peaks, but not stiff peaks – you want them to be at medium-stiff peaks, not completely firm.